Official Name: Socialist Republic of Vietnam

 Political Violence: There have been no recent incidents of violence against investors in Vietnam.

-For more detailed information on these topics, visit the 2010 Investment Climate Statement - Vietnam, of the U.S. Department of State.
+For more detailed information on these topics, visit the 2018 Investment Climate Statement - Vietnam, via the U.S. Department of State.

 As with many other Asian nations, the concept of face is extremely important to the Vietnamese.